4d/docs/docs/Project/components.md

 If you do not specify a tag or a version, 4D automatically retrieves the "latest" version.

 The Dependency manager checks periodically if component updates are available on Github.
-If a new version is available for a component, an update indicator is then displayed for the component in the dependency list or the component is automatically downloaded, [depending on your settings].
+If a new version is available for a component, an update indicator is then displayed for the component in the dependency list, [depending on your settings](XXXX).